Registers of Scotland: Register of Entails

-Under the Entail Act 1685 (c 26), an entail or tailzie (pronounced: 'tailie') ensured that a heritable property could descend to a series of heirs or substitutes specified, even though the heirs may not have been inherited the property under Scots succession law.
+Under the Entail Act 1685 (c.
+26 (S)), an entail or tailzie (pronounced: 'tailie') ensured that a heritable property could descend to a series of heirs or substitutes specified, even though the heirs may not have been inherited the property under Scots succession law.
 Entails were abolished under the Abolition of Feudal Tenure etc. (Scotland) Act 2001 and the Keeper of the Registers closed the Register of Entails on 28 November 2004.
 The register was then transmitted to the Keeper of the Records for preservation.

 Register of the Great Seal

 The Acts of Union 1707 directed that the Great Seal of Scotland would be replaced by the Great Seal of the United Kingdom.
 However, for the authentication of Crown Writs relating to lands or offices in Scotland, it made provision for a new “seal to be kept and used in Scotland in place of the Great seal formerly used there.”
-The Seal is affixed to Letters Patent, Commissions issued to Queens Counsel, the Lord Advocate, the Lord High Commissioner of the General Assembly of the Church of Scotland and other Royal appointments.
-The Register records these appointments.
+The seal is affixed to letters patent, commissions issued to King's Counsel, the Lord Advocate, the Lord High Commissioner of the General Assembly of the Church of Scotland and other royal appointments.
+The register records these appointments.